tdunlap607/sqlpad/README.md

+## This Project is Archived

+Node and React are unkind to long-lived projects.
+Libraries and trends are constantly changing.
+Dependencies will be abandoned.

+If you're using this project or interested in it, I recommend forking it, gutting the features you don't want or need, and then incrementally rewriting the bits that are left.
+Or perhaps start fresh, and borrow the parts of this you like.

+Most of this codebase is from the 2016-2020 era of JavaScript.
+To modernize it without breaking things would be a huge time commitment, and I no longer have that time.

 # SQLPad

 A web app for writing and running SQL queries and visualizing the results.
 Supports Postgres, MySQL, SQL Server, ClickHouse, Crate, Vertica, Trino, Presto, SAP HANA, Cassandra, Google BigQuery, SQLite, TiDB and many more via [ODBC](https://github.com/sqlpad/sqlpad/wiki/ODBC).